French Resistance: 1944: The height of the Resistance

 Though the maquis caused the Germans much difficulty, the guerrillas tended not to fare well in sustained combat.
 The SOE agent André Hue who was leading a maquis band in Brittany later recalled the Battle of Saint Marcel as the firefight on 18 June 1944 at a farmhouse outside Saint Marcel he was using as his base:

 Now every weapon that the enemy possessed was brought to bear on our front line in a cacophony of shots and explosions which could not drown an even more sinister noise: the occasional crack of a single bullet.
 A man within feet of me slumped to the ground with blood spurting two feet into the air from the side of his neck ...
 We had anticipated an infantry assault-possibly backed up with light armour, but snipers, a threat we had not met before, were difficult to counter.
 Within minutes of the first casualty, another seven of our men lay dying within the farm complex: all had been shot from long range.

-As the snipers continued to cut down his men while he could hear the sound of panzers coming up in the distance, Hue ordered his men to retreat into the woods under the cover of darkness while using his radio to call in a RAF airstrike that disorganized the Germans enough to make escape possible.
+As the snipers continued to cut down his men while he could hear the sound of panzers coming up in the distance, Hue ordered his men to retreat into the woods under the cover of darkness while using his radio to call in an RAF airstrike that disorganized the Germans enough to make escape possible.
 Summarizing up the Battle of Saint Marcel, Hue wrote:

 The majority of the younger men had never been in battle, and seeing their friends' brains and guts oozing on to the grass and mud made them sick in the head and stomach.
 Just as terrifying to the young Frenchmen was the sight of those who were wounded and who yet had to die without help.
 I was not surprised that so many had enough.
 I was perhaps astonished that the number of defectors were so low.